viant/endly/testing/log/README.md

 ### Validation strategies:

-A log validation verifies produced by a logger and desired log records by match
+A log validation verifies produced by a logger with desired log records.

 Once listener matches data produce by a logger it places it to the pending validation queue, then later when assert request takes place,  validator takes (and removes) records from pending validation